About this listing

 -(Seasonally) Woodlawn Farmer's Market at Woodlawn Triangle, Sat.
 10-2

 The Alberta Arts District is also just minutes away so you can hop on a bike and be right in the middle of the jam-packed Last Thursday Art Walk or make a day of it with shopping, dinner and some delicious ice cream from the infamous Salt & Straw.
 Then come "home" to your quieter retreat where you can just relax and lay in the hammock.....ahhhh.
 And as the area is well surrounded by beautiful, mature trees, you may decide to enjoy dinner in the love seat swing under the pergola and watch the evening sky.
 It is a wonderful theatre for watching small bats do their sky routine in the distance.

 Flying in?
 This spot is only 10 minutes from the airport.
 And if you let me know when you book, I can come retrieve you by minivan from the airport or train station for $20; this might be especially relevant if you have bikes, lots of bags or equipment.
 Let me know!

-***If you don't see the dates available on the calendar that you had hoped for or if you are traveling with more than two people, please check out my other listing which is also a private studio at the same location.
+***If you don't see the dates available on the calendar that you had hoped for or if you are traveling with more than two people, please check out my other listing (#95313) which is also a private studio at the same location.
 It is larger and complete with a bathroom.
-You should find it on the right side of this listing page titled "My Other Listings".
+Just ask me!

 Parking is close and the livin' is pretty easy.
 So please get that profile completed, then contact me and come kick up your heels and stay a while!